barchart/alerting-service-public/docs/content/product_overview.md

 * Each alert has an owner.
 You must provide Barchart with a way to distinguish one owner from another.
 However, identity can be concealed by using meaningless identifiers.
 * Authorization is handled using JSON Web Tokens.
 These tokens provide security without the need for passwords.
 * Notifications can be handled entirely by your systems (via webhooks).
-In this scenario, Barchart will not require contact infomation for your users.
+In this scenario, Barchart will not require contact information for your users.